HSBC (Hong Kong): Bangladesh

 HSBC started operations in 1996.
 The bank primarily focuses on urban areas and has branches in most areas of the capital city of Dhaka, it also has branches in the city of Chittagong.
 The bank also has a good number of ATM booths in the cities present, it also has booths in most five star hotels.

 HSBC Bangladesh is rated 'AAA' in the Long-term and ST-1 rating in the Short-term, which are the highest level of ratings for any bank or financial institution in Bangladesh.

-HSBC Bangladesh offers a comprehensive range of financial services such as commercial banking, consumer banking, payments and cash management, trade services, treasury, and custody and clearing.
-The bank also offers offshore banking in the Export Processing Zones, this is only limited to investors in the EPZs.
-A special service called NRB Services is also available for non-resident Bangladeshis, this service allows consumers to maintain accounts in US Dollars, Pound Sterling and Euros.
-People using this service can freely remit money from Bangladesh to any part of the world and can access their money from any HSBC booth around the world.

 HSBC Bangladesh has a help centre which operates on a daily basis.
 It is one of the very few banks in the country to offer day night banking.
 It also has begun to support education initiatives for people with disabilities; the bank recently partnered with the Blind Education and Rehabilitation Development Organisation to give scholarships to people with blindness.

 Brunei

 On 6 April 2016, HSBC Brunei commenced winding down its operation in Brunei as a part of HSBC Group global review.
 The bank which comprise retail, commercial and global banking services will no longer take on any new accounts, facilities or business from that date.
 Employees of the bank have been offered fair redundancy packages.
-On 9 & 10 November 2017, all HSBC Brunei branches and ATMs had ceased its operations.
+On 9 and 10 November 2017, all HSBC Brunei branches and ATMs had ceased its operations.
 The remaining accounts were all transferred to the local, Baiduri Bank on the same date.